Error-331/code_tests/docs/bible/links.md

 Rejection - September 15 (Romans 8:7-8 AMP);

 The Silliness of Conceit - September 16 (Father, remind me as I go through today that everything I have comes from your gracious hand);

+Seeming Contradiction - September 17 (God keeps His word; Faithful christians will not be hurt);